SUBMISSIONS FOR ISFC 2023, AND THE CHANCE TO PARTICIPATE IN OUR 10th ANNUAL AWARDS NIGHT, IS OPEN NOW!

 Films should run 20 minutes or less; there is no minimum runtime requirement.

 About the Competition:

-The FOLCS International Short Film Competition was created in 2011 to encourage the creation of short films exploring themes of law and justice as part of our FOLCS Film Series.
+The FOLCS International Short Film Competition (ISFC) was created in 2011 to encourage the creation of short films exploring themes of law and justice.
 Expanding in reach each year, independent and aspiring filmmakers from around the globe are invited to submit their original shorts.
-Entrants not only have the chance to have their work screened before a New York audience but also the opportunity to have their short films viewed by distinguished professionals from both the legal and entertainment fields.
-Each year, the Film Series features renowned filmmakers, actors, writers, journalists, public intellectuals, and legal professionals.
-The Film Series also attracts overflowing and diverse crowds of film enthusiasts, which provides an excellent platform for showcasing your winning work!
+Entrants not only have the chance to have their work screened before a New York audience, but also the opportunity to have their shorts viewed by distinguished professionals from both the legal and entertainment fields.
+Each year ISFC features renowned filmmakers, actors, writers, journalists, public intellectuals, and members of the legal profession.
+ISFC also attracts overflowing and diverse crowds of film enthusiasts, which provides a great platform for showcasing your winning work!